jfm-data/jfm-data.github.io/_posts/2022-02-28-GOT-explains-crypto.md

 developments incredible, but throughout the rich text, <b>there is wisdom</b> that stews in my mind for days after reading.
 The one gnawing on my brain right now is the riddle that Varys poses to Tyrion in <i>A Clash of Kings</i>...

-<blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a king, a priest, and a rich man with his gold.
+><blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a >king, a priest, and a rich man with his gold.
 Between them stands a sellsword,
-a little man of common birth and no great mind.
-Each of the great ones bids him slay the other two.
-‘Do it,’ says the king, ‘for I am your lawful ruler.’
-‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
+>a little man of common birth and no great mind.
+Each of the great ones bids him slay the other two.<br> ‘Do it,’
+>says the king, ‘for I am your lawful ruler.’ <br> ‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
-‘Do it,’ says the rich man, ‘and all this gold shall be yours.’
-So tell me – who lives and who dies?”</blockquote>
+><br>‘Do it,’ says the rich man, ‘and all this gold shall be yours.’ <br>So tell me – who lives and who dies?”</blockquote>

 So why do their holders claim it's the future?
 Why do people believe that one token of outdated software is worth $46,000 now and how one day it will be worth $100K... or even $1M?